soler2000/RevCam/README.md

 Without these modules the LED helper falls back to a no-op driver and the ring remains dark.

+Adafruit's WS2812 driver accesses the Pi's DMA engine via ``/dev/mem`` so it requires root privileges.
+When RevCam starts without ``sudo`` (or an equivalent capability such as the ``pigpiod`` backend) the helper logs "LED driver unavailable" and disables the animations.
+Run Uvicorn with ``sudo`` or configure an alternative backend before expecting the ring to light up.

 ### Saving snapshots

 The live view footer includes a **Save snapshot** button that fetches a still